-For those who don’t travel blog for a living, becoming too nichey from the start could be a poor business strategy – the viewership is significantly smaller – but I stand by my decision.
+For those who don’t travel blog for a living, becoming too nichey from the start could be a poor business strategy, but I stand by my decision.

-I think the real first click happened when I did extensive research and wrote a certain post about sardines in Lisbon from the heart – my most famous blog post to date.
+I think the real first click happened when I did extensive research and wrote a particular post about sardines in Lisbon from the heart – my most famous blog post to date.

 What is cultural tourism?

-Considering this cultural tourism definition, I’d say most of the travelers visit a destination because of all this, specifically to experience and observe the “other”.
+Considering this cultural tourism definition, I’d say most travelers visit a destination because of all this, specifically to experience and observe the “other”.
 So, cultural tourism in itself is not as nichey as most people believe.

-This kind of tourism is becoming more popular and cultural tourists spend more money on their destination than other tourists.
+This kind of tourism is becoming more popular, and cultural tourists spend more money on their destination than other tourists.

-For those who don’t know, a free tour is one that you take and decide what to tip in the end (yes, tip, not pay) depending on how much you enjoyed the tour and the guide.
-So, the more people the guide takes on the tour, the more chances he/she has to turn a profit (after the owner of the tour company gets his/her cut, of course).
+For those who don’t know, a free tour is one you take and decide what to tip in the end (yes, tip, not pay) depending on how much you enjoyed it and your guide.
+So, the more people the guide takes on the tour, the more chances they have to turn a profit (after the tour company owner gets their cut, of course).

 Does charging a tourist €20 when you should charge €10 make a difference?
 Probably not.
 Considering most rates in other European cities, €20 is probably still a great deal.
 But parading a group of 20+ people through the city, blocking entrances to metro stations, and cutting blindly through traffic does make a difference.

-The tour companies focusing on sustainable cultural tourism will keep their groups small (to a maximum of 10 people), will charge you a fair price for their service (if you don’t want to pay for a guided tour, you can always explore a destination on your own), will find a way to support the local economy, and keep in mind the residents’ quality of life.
+The tour companies focusing on sustainable cultural tourism will keep their groups small (10 people, tops), charge you a fair price for their service, find a way to support the local economy, and keep in mind the residents’ quality of life.

 My take on the importance of cultural tourism

-No one in their perfect minds would believe this, especially if they grew up on one of the former Portuguese colonies.
-And, yet, most of the top must-see landmarks in Lisbon pay tribute to the Age of Discoveries – the age of great feats, of conquest, of wealth – and to the brave reconquest of Lisbon from the Moors (North-African Muslims) by the first king of Portugal, Afonso Henriques.
+No one in their perfect minds would believe this, especially if they grew up in one of the former Portuguese colonies.
+Yet, most of the top must-see landmarks in Lisbon pay tribute to the Age of Discoveries and the brave reconquest of Lisbon from the Moors (North-African Muslims) by the first king of Portugal, Afonso Henriques.

 To me, this is the importance of cultural tourism.
-The more you connect with locals and they connect with you, the more you learn about each other and the more you understand how and why we live a certain way.
+The more you connect with locals, and they connect with you, the more you learn about each other and the more you understand how and why we live a certain way.

-Talk to the local populations and business owners and hear their stories, look to your own country or city first before you care about sustainable cultural tourism elsewhere (we tend to see the exotic only on “other” destinations, but promoting your hometown for what it should be known for, gives you a chance to approach foreign destinations differently.
+Talk to the local populations and business owners, hear their stories, and look to your own country or city first before you care about sustainable cultural tourism elsewhere.
+We tend to see the exotic only on “other” destinations, but promoting your hometown for what it should be known for, gives you a chance to approach foreign destinations differently.

 What types of cultural tourism do I write about?

 Do you want to explore all the world’s UNESCO Heritage Sites?
 That’s another type of cultural and heritage tourism.
 Traveling for an art festival, a music festival, a specific event, an art museum?
 Yep.
-All types of cultural tourism.
+All kinds of cultural tourism.

 During high season, it’s impossible to travel in the 28 comfortably, not to mention how inconsiderate most tourists are towards frequent passengers of the tram.
-It doesn’t get better in the low season (if there still is such a thing) except that maybe the crowds are a little smaller.
+It doesn’t get better in the low season (if there still is such a thing), except that maybe the crowds are a little smaller.

 Is riding the tram 28 one of the must-dos when in Lisbon?
-I would wholeheartedly say yes under a few conditions: that you do it very early in the morning (before 8 am, preferably) and that you treat it like the public transportation that it is (therefore, offering your seat to who needs it most).
+I would wholeheartedly say yes under a few conditions: that you do it very early in the morning (before 8 am, preferably) and treat it like the public transportation that it is (therefore, offering your seat to who needs it most).

-Any type of cultural tourism can be sustainable because you choose to impact your destination in a positive way.
-It doesn’t have to be extremely expensive (but you do have to decide how to spend your budget by making conscious choices), it doesn’t have to be extremely restrictive (but you do have to consciously choose your activities in a way that it doesn’t jeopardize the life balance of the residents), and it doesn’t have to be extremely elitist (on the contrary, I believe everyone should have easy access to all kinds of culture).
+Any type of cultural tourism can be sustainable because you choose to have a positive impact on your destination.
+It doesn’t have to be extremely expensive (but you do have to decide how to spend your budget by making conscious choices), it doesn’t have to be restrictive (but you do have to consciously choose your activities in a way that doesn’t risk the life balance of the residents), and it doesn’t have to be elitist (on the contrary, I believe everyone should have easy access to all kinds of culture).

-There’s nothing wrong with it if they weren’t the same wishy-washy poor copies of one another – there’s no real insight, the coverage is superficial (albeit beautifully written most of the times), and it doesn’t add to highlighting Lisbon as a sustainable cultural tourism destination.
+There’s nothing wrong with it if they weren’t the same wishy-washy poor copies of one another.
+There’s no insight.
+The coverage is superficial (albeit beautifully written most of the time).
+It doesn’t add value to highlighting Lisbon as a sustainable cultural tourism destination.

 Most of these topics start with an informal conversation with locals and small business owners, and I then take it from there.
-Let me rephrase this, a good story about the local culture of a place always starts with a somewhat informal conversation with locals – what it leads me to is always a surprise.
+Let me rephrase this.
+A good story about a place’s local culture always starts with a somewhat informal conversation with locals.
+What it leads me to is always a surprise.

 What cultural tourism trends can tell us about the future

-Well, I don’t believe that you can have a truly immersive experience in someone else’s culture (particularly in a short period of time) but it sounds like a travel product that sells well, especially in destinations with a complete opposite culture from ours.
+Well, I don’t believe that you can have a truly immersive experience in someone else’s culture (particularly in a short period), but it sounds like a travel product that sells well, especially in destinations with a completely opposite culture from ours.

 “Cultural tourism has a long history, but its recent past shows evidence of particularly rapid change and transformation.
 These changes potentially herald new forms of cultural tourism that may become more important in future.” – Tourism trends: The convergence of culture and tourism, Greg Richards, NHTV University of Applied Sciences

-This education, this cultural exchange if you will, is mutual and I’ve experienced it before.
-I think this is one of those things that we as travelers tend to forget – when we travel abroad, we’re not only observing, we're also being observed.
+This education, this cultural exchange, if you will, is mutual, and I’ve experienced it before.
+I think this is one thing that we as travelers tend to forget – when we travel abroad, we’re not only observing but also being observed.